My Friend Alison | Ask Alison | Alison Remembers | Bio | Resume | Photo Galleries | Trivia | More Little House Stuff

 So, about that schedule . . .

-Then Alison will be appearing for the umpteenth time at the Cherry Blossom Festival in Marshfield, Missouri, April 25th to 28th.
+First on the list, Alison will be appearing for the umpteenth time at the Cherry Blossom Festival in Marshfield, Missouri, April 25th to 28th.
 She will be joined by Wendi Lou Lee, Charlotte Stewart, and Dean Butler, at the very least.
 Things are crazy this year, with the Anniversary and all, so events are competing for cast members, and not revealing their names until the last minute.
 The Cherry Blossom Festival is open to the public and most events that do not include food or a performance are free.
-Here is their face book page to try to keep up: Cherry Blossom Festival
+Here is their face book page to try to keep up: Cherry Blossom

 On May 9th, Alison will be going to Chicago and presenting “Confessions of a Prairie Bitch” at the Venus Cabaret Theatre at the Mercury Theatre, 3745 N Southport Avenue, Chicago, IL 60613, at 7:00 pm.
-Here’s the website for the club: Venus Cabaret Tickets are $33, and can be purchased here: Venus Tickets According to the website, you can click on ‘Add-Ons’ to purchase a VIP Photo Op with Alison, but I couldn’t find it on their site.
+Here’s the website for the club: Venus Cabaret Theatre Tickets are $33, and can be purchased here: Nellie Tickets According to the website, you can click on ‘Add-Ons’ to purchase a VIP Photo Op with Alison, but I couldn’t find it on their site.
 This will be Alison’s first time at this venue, and I wish I could be there!

-Tickets are available here: Beechman Tickets Tickets are $26, with a $25 food/drink minimum.
+OK, then Alison returns to New York City for her annual Mother’s Day appearance at the Laurie Beechman Théâtre in the West Bank Cafe, 407 W 42nd St, New York, NY 10036, on Sunday, May 12th.
+Here’s the link for the Beechman: Laurie Beechman Theatre And here’s the link for Spin Cycle: Spin Cycle Tickets are available here: Nellie Tickets Tickets are $26, with a $25 food/drink minimum.
 The food is fabulous!
 Remember, you can always take Mom out to the show, and point out, “At least I didn’t turn out as bad as Nellie!”
 (Mom will be grateful!)
 Unless you did, of course!
 But watch yourself!
 Last year they had to remove a whole table of guests from the club for being drunk and disorderly!

 So, we’re staying about 3 months out with details.
 For the rest of the ones that I’m aware of, I’ll just put the event, dates, and link.
 More info as we get closer.